UmarHassanKhan929/pdf-merger/README.md

-# pdf-merger
+# pdf merger
-Pdf file merger made in python
+Pdf file merger made in python, copy the .py file in folder where your PDFs are and run the script.